Updated October 16, 2019

 In 2010, President Barack Obama picked Grissom to serve as U.S. attorney for Kansas.
 Grissom highlights his experience, as well as prosecutions of people who plotted to bomb the Wichita airport and Fort Riley.
 As an attorney, Grissom says he has fought against racism and unfair wages.
 He’s also campaigned for loosening laws on marijuana, saying it’s not a good use of taxpayer resources.

 Reddi serves on the Manhattan city council and was an elementary-school teacher before taking a leave to campaign for the Senate.
 Reddi says she’ll push for economic policies that benefit working Kansas families.
 She’s a sexual abuse survivor who went public with her account because she says she’s met many women with similar experiences.
 If elected, Reddi would be the first Hindu person to serve in the U.S. Senate.

 Other Democrats who have filed paperwork to run:

 Adam Smith, from Mission

 Robert Leon Tillman, from Wichita

-Editor's note: This story will be updated as new people enter the race or, as in the case of Kansas Treasurer Jake LaTurner on September 4, drop out of the race.
+Editor's note: This story will be updated as new people enter or drop out of the race.